INSIDE THE IMAX AUDITORIUM - DAY TWO, CANAMAX

 Next

-INSIDE THE PROJECTION BOOTH - DAY ONE OF CANAMAX
+INSIDE THE PROJECTION BOOTH - DAY ONE, CANAMAX